NHSDigital/nhs-app-sample-web-integration/docs/README.md

  [More information about the web app can be found here](WebApp.md)

 ## Configuration Settings
-As part of the onboarding process with NHS Login, you will have been given a client id, a signing key and password.
+As part of the onboarding process with NHS login, you will have been given a client id, a signing key and password.

 These properties can **either**  be used to populate the following fields in  `appsettings.json`,